Alfresco/docs-alfresco/content-services/latest/install/zip/tomcat.md

     2. Copy the files `alfresco.xml` and `share.xml` from the distribution zip `/web-server/conf/Catalina/localhost` to `<TOMCAT_HOME>/conf/Catalina/localhost` (or hostname).

-7. Configure Content Services for Solr communication by performing one fo the following:
+7. Configure Content Services for Solr communication by performing one of the following:

     * Install with mutual TLS, where the communication with Solr is encrypted and authenticated via mutual TLS.